marijnkoolen/coding-the-slogans/slogans.md

 ### Digital Environment for Learning and Research

 + Convention over Configuration
-+ Education over Support
++ Training over Support
 + Collaboration over Ownership
 + Best Practices over Standards

 --

-### Convention over Configuration
+### 1. Convention over Configuration

-+ preferred technology stack, only deviate when necessary
++ preferred, state of the art, technology stack
+  + Node
+  + Express
+  + MongoDB
+  + AngularJS
-+ majority of problems can be addressed with same technology
++ majority of problems can be addressed with this stack
-+ eases learning curve, communication
++ deviations from this stack are possible on individual basis
++ Training can be developed specifically for this stack
++ Shared stack allows focus on research rather than technology
++ Shared stack enables specialized support
++ Shared stack actively encourages sharing
+  + tools
+  + (best) practices
-+ promotes sharing,
+  + data sets

 --

-### Education over support
+### 2. Training over Support

 + support addresses a problem once, education removes the problem
-+ researchers and students become more self-reliant
++ researchers/students become more autonomous
++ researchers/students take ownership of their tools
++ support can be utilized where it is most needed (also 1)
+  + absolute beginners
+  + advanced users
+  + edge cases

 --

-### Collaboration over Ownership
+### 3. Collaboration over Ownership
+w
 + collaboration requires openness and sharing
 + we're not against ownership, but
 + version control

 --

-### Best Practices over Standards
+### 4. Best Practices over Standards

-+ standards assume consistency, a static world
-+ standards start imperfect, become outdated quickly
++ Best practices are dynamic and adaptive
++ Best practices are important for (future) employers
++ Best practices allow collaboration
++ Best practices encourage maintainability
-+
++ Best practices enable discussion
++ Best practices can be shared/taught

+--

+### 5. Experimentation over Reproduction

++ researchers/students should own (=create) their own tools